j2css/j2c/README.md

 ### `@keyframes` names are global, even in a scoped stylesheet.

 It's up to you to pick distinctive names.
+This is high on the TODO list.

 ### Vendor prefixes corner cases